23 Ways to Warm Your Deck in Winter

 Conclusion of Heating a Deck in Winter

-These 23 ideas to heat a deck may all help, but ultimately you will need to use a few in combination to be effective.
 For example, wind and sun walls sheltering your deck from the cold, with chairs arranged around a standing patio heater, is a very effective combination for heating a deck.
-Active controlled heat, passive deck protection along with wise furniture arrangementOpens in a new tab. for warmth.
+Actively controlled heat, passive deck protection, and wise furniture arrangement for warmth.

 A few quick answers about Heating your Deck

-First, expectation regarding deck temperature.
-Heating a deck even with the best heater will only raise the temperature and warmth level a few degrees.
+First, expectations regarding deck temperature.
+Heating a deck, even with the best heater, will only raise the temperature and warmth level a few degrees.
 How much depends on heater size and deck shelter, but if its -40° outside.
 It’s going to be cold on your deck.
-It doesn’t matter what heater you have, or how its arranged.
-Go inside.
-Your furnace is working overtime just to warm your insulated house, let alone the great outdoors.
-But correctly sheltered and placed correctly sized heaters can make a deck comfortable on a cool winter night.
+It doesn’t matter what heater you have or how it’s arranged.

 Do patio heaters work in the winter?

-Yes, but only if sufficiently sized and to raise the temperature a few degrees.
-Not designed to cause global warming.
-Infrared heaters are the most effective.
-Gas patio heaters will generate heat more quickly than electrical, but in extreme cold, propane fuel will condense in the tank, slowing fuel supply, lessen the heat of the flames.
+Gas patio heaters will generate heat more quickly than electrical, but in extreme cold, propane fuel will condense in the tank, slowing the fuel supply and lessening the heat of the flames.

 Can you use a patio heater under a covered patio?

-You can use electrical heaters under a covered patio, but gas heaters produce carbon dioxide—the silent killer.
-Never use a flame heater inside an enclosed area.
-Carbon dioxide is invisible and odourless; the best case scenario you will get a headache before collapsing from lack of oxygen.
+Carbon dioxide is invisible and odourless; in the best-case scenario, you will get a headache before collapsing from lack of oxygen.
 Worst case, you will wake up dead.
 Only use an electric heater under a deck roof.

 How much area does a patio heater cover?

-The further away from the heater, you are, the more energy it requires to heat.
+The further away from the heater you are, the more energy it requires to heat.
 Often making it more useful to heat your deck with multiply heaters as opposed to one large centre heater.
 Multiple well-placed heaters will better heat selected areas of the deck.

 Stay warm, my friend and enjoy your deck all year long.